AtlasOfLivingAustralia/koel/README.md

 The general workflow of the functions in `koel` will be described here along with inputs an outputs, however more detailed descriptions are provided in individual function documentations.

-To begin, the user must possess at least one list of species of interest compiled as a .csv with exactly five key columns, namely `"correct_name", "provided_name", "synonyms", "common_name", "jurisdiction"`.
+To begin, the user must possess at least one list of species of interest compiled as a .csv with at least four key columns, namely `"correct_name", "provided_name", "synonyms", "common_name"`., and any of three optional columns named `"state", "lga", "shape"`.
 Each row represents a single species.
 Further information regarding the formatting of these columns is provided below.
 The names of the list .csv files are important and should be unique, as they form the basis of the workflow formatting.

 The function workflow from .csv list files through to sending of emails is summarised by the below diagram.